COSC-499-W2023/year-long-project-team-17/docs/weekly logs/T2Week6TeamLog.md

 ## Milestone goals recap

-- Our team's goal this week was to continue working on our features for the peer testing #2 milestone.
+- Our team's goal this week was to continue working on our features for the peer testing milestone #2.

 ## Associated board tasks